What are omnichannel contact center solutions?

 Agents are at the heart of any call center, considering they’re on the front lines of customer interaction.
 As such, it’s important to hire talent that will represent the company in a positive manner, motivate other agents, and drive performance that will make a difference in business growth.

-Call Centre Helper recommends instituting a “competency-based approach” to interviewing, which involves running an assessment center for new recruits.
+Call Centre Helper recommends instituting a “competency-based approach” to customer service interview questioning, which involves running an assessment center for new recruits.
 In essence, this structured interview process allows a group of candidates to work through tasks and assessments; it also gives those in charge of hiring the opportunity to select the best performers in the group and train them together to become new call center agents.

 Following the agent interview and selection process, managers should be keyed into how best to facilitate ongoing agent support, growth, and training.
 Quality monitoring software, such as conversation analytics and speech analytics, automatically monitor and score 100% of calls, helping managers deliver objective feedback and improve agent performance.
 Call scoring evaluation forms can also be helpful for enhancing quality assurance within the call center.